19 November 2018

 Create relevant and effective offers: Are you segmenting your database to make sure only relevant offers are going to your customers?
 Did you know you can execute your market research to create relevant offers using SMS?

-Timing is key: Factor in time zones, optimize for the best performing part of the day, and make sure your provider can deliver large bulk SMS sends without delay.
+Timing is key: Factor in time zones, optimise for the best performing part of the day, and make sure your provider can deliver large bulk SMS sends without delay.

 Less is more: Keep messages to 160 characters so you don’t incur bill shock.
 Alternatively, work with a provider with the tools to manage this for you.

-Abide by the law: Marketing messages must include an opt-out so work with an SMS specialist who ticks all the boxes when it comes to legal requirements, who can guide you to make sure you market the right way from day one.
+Abide by the law: Marketing messages must include an opt-out so work with an SMS specialist who ticks all the boxes when it comes to legal requirements, and can guide through marketing the right way from day one.

 Measure everything: Include links, coupons and codes in your text messages so that you can track and measure your return on investment.
 A/B test everything, such as differing content and times of the day so that you can track and improve your engagement over time.

-Get personal: Always include your recipients name and your business name, or use an alpha tag so it’s your business name in the sender field rather than a random mobile number.
+Get personal: Always include your recipient’s name and your business name so it’s your business name in the sender field rather than a random mobile number.
 That way recipients know it’s you before they even open your message.
 This is great for brand awareness and will assist you in building trust with your customers.